OccultParrot/SurvivalGameDocs/Thoughts.md

 - ## World Generation
   A goal of mine is to have the world have randomly generated terrain.
 I want rivers to look like actual rivers and to be flowing, so that we can use water to push things.
 I will look into world generation then update this block once I have a formula.

-  I have written an example file in the file [worldGen.txt](worldGen.txt)
+  I have written an example file in the file [worldGen.txt](worldGen.txt).
+It uses Light Noise to decide information such as temperature, altitude, and moisture.